 Photography is a dream job.
 However, as with any creative field, it can be immensely competitive.
-This is where having your own niche or specialisation can really help you succeed if you are considering a diploma or degree in photography.
+This is where having your own niche or Photography specialisation can really help you succeed if you are considering a diploma or degree in photography.

 Here’s looking at why choosing a specialisation makes sense.